Poe Dameron: Television

 Poe appears in the 2018 animated TV series Star Wars Resistance, voiced by Isaac.
 The Lego versions of Poe and BB-8 also appear in the 2016 short form animated series Lego Star Wars: The Resistance Rises, voiced by Lex Lang, and the short Poe Dameron vs the First Order Snowspeeder.

 Video games

 Poe is a playable character in the 2015 Force Awakens add-on to the Disney Infinity 3.0 video game, with an Infinity character figurine available separately.
 He is also a playable character in the video games Star Wars: Galaxy of Heroes (2015), Lego Star Wars: The Force Awakens (2016) and Star Wars: Force Arena (2017).
 He was also planned to appear in the cancelled mobile game Star Wars: Rivals.
 His personal X-Wing starfighter is playable in Star Wars: Battlefront II, the sequel to its 2015 reboot.

-Merchandising

-Hasbro has released a 3.75 inch Poe Dameron action figure, and a 6-inch figure in their Black Series line.
-Funko has produced three Poe Dameron figures as part of their POP!
-Television line of 4.5 inch vinyl figures in the Japanese super deformed style.
-The first features the character in his flight suit, helmet, and goggles; the second is a Hot Topic-exclusive version in Poe's leather jacket look from the beginning of the film; and a third is an f.y.e.-exclusive version in an orange First Order "prisoner suit" and facial cut.
-Poe and BB-8 are featured in a Lego Star Wars playset called Poe's X-wing Fighter, and Poe is available as a Lego Buildable Figure.
-Hasbro released a wearable replica of Poe's helmet as part of its Star Wars: The Black Series line in 2017.

 Theme parks

 Poe Dameron appears in the theme park attractions Star Tours – The Adventures Continue and Star Wars: Rise of the Resistance, with Isaac reprising the role in each instance.